Why write a Letter of Wishes?

 What is a letter of wishes used for?

-Providing instructions for your funeral arrangements – This could be your wishes in regards to Burial or cremation, location, decoration or wake.
+Providing instructions for your funeral arrangements – This could be your wishes in regard to Burial or cremation, location, decoration or wake.

 Providing instructions on how you wish for certain assets of low value or chattel to be distributed – This could be distributing specific possessions to certain people or charity.